miguelbalparda/simple-php7-vagrant-centos/README.md

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Install [Vagrant](http://www.vagrantup.com/)
-* Clone or [download](https://github.com/miguelbalparda/simple-php7-vagrant/archive/master.zip) this repository to the root of your project directory `git clone https://github.com/miguelbalparda/simple-php7-vagrant.git`
+* Clone or [download](https://github.com/miguelbalparda/simple-php7-vagrant-centos/archive/master.zip) this repository to the root of your project directory `git clone https://github.com/miguelbalparda/simple-php7-vagrant-centos.git`
 * In your project directory, run `vagrant up`

-The first time you run this, Vagrant will download the bare Ubuntu box image.
+The first time you run this, Vagrant will download the bare CentOS box image.
 This can take a little while as the image is a few-hundred Mb.
 This is only performed once.

 Vagrant will configure the base system before downloading Magento and running the installer.